RequirementEngineering/ch-re-JD154075/SRS.md

 ##   2.1 Product Perspective
 1. The software program will be independent and self-contained.
 2. The software program will be coded in programming language C#.
-3. The software program will have a SQL Database.
+3. The software program will have a local SQL Database.
 4. The software program will have external entities,*such as a barcode scanner*.
 5. The software's program interface will be easy to follow.
 6. The software program will have a backup database protocol to follow.